 The Perfect Veneto & Venice Itinerary

 Visiting Venice and want to explore a little of the wonderful Veneto region in which Venice is located?
-Then our Veneto & Venice Itinerary is just what you need.
-You'll discover scenery that will leave you speechless, see little towns considered to be some of the loveliest in Italy and of course you'll eat and drink and be very merry too :-)
+Then our Veneto and Venice itinerary is just what you need.
+You'll discover scenery that will leave you speechless, see little towns considered to be some of the loveliest in Italy, and of course you'll eat and drink and be very merry too.

-You'll need a car to do the entire itinerary.
+You'll need a car to complete the entire itinerary.
 I'd recommend booking before you leave with someone like Discover Car Hire - the rates are normally better when you book in advance.
-Veneto is the best place in Italy to drive - there are wide modern roads between all the towns and people in the Veneto drive very well... by Italian standards.
+Veneto is the best place in Italy to drive; there are wide modern roads between all the towns, and people in Veneto drive very well, by Italian standards.

-Should you really not want to drive you can still do most of the itinerary by train, with the exception of the Dolomites region and towns like Asolo, Marostica and Breganze.
-Another option is to take a tour from Venice that includes towns like Asolo - here are the details.
+Should you really not want to drive, you can still do most of the itinerary by train, with the exception of the Dolomites region and towns like Asolo, Marostica and Bassano del Grappa.
+Another option is to take a tour from Venice that includes towns like Asolo, here are the details.

 Day 1 to Day 4

-I'd suggest at least four days in Venice as that will give you enough time to see the main sights and some of the less well known ones too.
+I'd suggest at least four days in Venice, which will give you enough time to see the main sights and some of the less well-known ones too.
 For some good restaurants in Venice, and elsewhere in the Veneto, click here.

 Day 4 to Day 7

-Once you've finished in Venice leave early and spend a day in Padua (Padova in Italian) then head to Asolo for three nights exploring nearby Bassano del Grappa, Marostica and Breganze.
-You'll find restaurant and hotel recommendations on each of those pages.
+Leave Venice early and spend a day (although two days are better) in Padua (Padova in Italian), then head to Asolo for three nights exploring nearby Bassano del Grappa, Marostica, and Breganze.

 Day 7 to Day 10